Fireworks and Pyrotechnic Displays on University Property

 This document provides information and establishes general precautions for Kansas State University personnel who plan to have a fireworks display or use pyrotechnic special effects on University property.

-- No exterior fireworks or interior pyrotechnic display are allowed on K-State property unless authorized by the Division of Public Safety.
+- No exterior fireworks or interior pyrotechnic display are allowed on K-State property unless authorized by Environmental Health and Safety.

 - All provisions for a safe fireworks display or pyrotechnic special effects as outlined in this policy must be met.